 Connectivity – the cameras communicate with the panel using Wi-Fi, sensors and smoke alarm rely on RF, door locks – on Z-Wave.

 Mobile and web UI – besides the control panel, you can control your system and view streams via your mobile app and web portal.

-Doorbell camera lets you speak with your visitors even if you are not at home.
+Doorbell camera — lets you speak with your visitors even if you are not at home.
 It pairs with your mobile app and provides video and audio streaming with a two-way voice connection.
 The Doorbell Camera Pro offers lurker detection, deterring thieves by sounding an alarm and notifying them they are on camera.

-Voice-activated home automation through Amazon Echo uses voice and biometric recognition, responds to commands to adjust ambient temperature, locks, lights, and more.
+Voice-activated home automation through Amazon Echo and Google Home — uses voice and biometric recognition responds to commands to adjust ambient temperature, locks, lights, and more.